caldwell619/react-spring/README.md

 After ensuring Spring is working, we need to make the `JAR` file to run
 - From the root `react-spring`, run the command `mvn clean install`
     - This command wipes the target folder, then re-runs our entire build script
-    - This process will complie the Java, create a build pack of React, and package them into one `JAR` file
+    - This process will compile the Java, create a build pack of React, and package them into one `JAR` file
 - After a successful build, find the location of the `JAR` file that was just created
     - From the root, run `find target -name \*.jar` -> copy the output
 - To run the build, ensure that port 8080 is not in use with the above commands